MalTechh/VolunteersRUs/README.md

-Hello TA these are easy instructions to use the APP.
+Hello TA this is the instructions to use the APP.

 1. Clone the repo